Detecting the gravitational wave memory effect with TianQin: Abstract

 \section{Abstract}

-The gravitational wave memory effect is a direct prediction of general relativity.
+The gravitational wave memory effect is a prediction of general relativity.
 The presence of memory effect in gravitational wave signals not only provides the chance to test an important aspect of general relativity, but also represents a potentially non-negligible contribution to the waveform for certain gravitational wave events.
-In this paper, we study the prospect of directly detecting the gravitational wave memory effect with the planned space-based gravitational wave detector --- TianQin.
-We also determine the region of parameter space in which the contribution of memory effect is significant to waveform modeling.
+In this paper, we study the prospect of detecting the gravitational wave memory effect directly with the planned space-based gravitational wave detector --- TianQin.
+We find that during its 5 years operation, for the gravitational wave signals that could be detected by TianQin, about $0.5\sim2.0$ signals may contain displacement memory effect with signal-to-noise ratios (SNRs) greater than 3.
+This suggests that the chance for TianQin to detect the displacement memory effect directly is low but not fully negligible.
+In contrast, the chance to detect the spin memory is negligible.
+We also study that in which parameter space, the memory effect is expected to be significant in waveform modeling.